syoung212/matmul-project/README.md

 You will probably mostly be looking at `Makefile.in` and `dgemm_*.c`.
 Note that "dgemm" stands for "**D**ouble Precision **GE**neral **M**atrix **M**ultiply".
 ## Makefile system

-I have built the reference code with two compilers:
+I have built the reference code with GCC and CLang on GCP.

-1. GCC 8.3.0 on Debian Buster on GCP (gcc)
-2. CLang 7.0.1-8 on Debian Buster on GCP (clang)

 You can switch between these options by adding `PLATFORM=clang` (for example) to your `make` command, or by changing the `PLATFORM=gcc` line at the top of the Makefile.
 For example, to build all the